redditindia/Awkwardmod/README.md

 2. Auto-flairing posts when possible
 3. Commenting with article text when website is anti-adblock

+Command to run - Run as follows: python3 awkwardmod.py

 This bot is hosted on Heroku so os.environ() is used for getting configuration variables.
 You can add your own keys/configs here